6 Essential Greenhouse Growing Tips for Beginners

 2. Light Sources

-During late Spring and Summer, your greenhouse should be getting enough natural light for the plants, but if you want to grow in late Autumn and Winter, a supplementary lighting system is a must-have if you want healthy, strong plants.
+During late Spring and Summer, any Swallow or Elite greenhouse should be getting enough natural light for the plants, but if you want to grow in late Autumn and Winter, a supplementary lighting system is a must-have if you want healthy, strong plants.

 High output fluorescent lamp strips and LED grow lights are amongst the most popular lighting products because, unlike some other lighting systems they output full spectrum light, are very energy efficient and can cover a larger area.

-However, if you’re in a small greenhouse, or are growing a smaller crop, a normal fluorescent strip hung 3-7 inches above the plants will often suffice.
+However, if you’re in a small and cheaper greenhouse, or are growing a smaller crop, a normal fluorescent strip hung 3-7 inches above the plants will often suffice.

 Heating a greenhouse in the cooler months can be quite the learning experience in and of itself!
 For those new to greenhouse growing we recommend using electric heaters as they are easier to install, more economical and have a wider range of applications.
 A small 120-volt heater will usually heat a small greenhouse just fine, although larger greenhouses will need a 240+ volt heater, controlled by a reliable, waterproof thermostat.